gx9702/UA-TypeRepository/Core/Part3/Services/MethodNode/readme.md

 <!-- datatype -->
 ## MethodNode
+Specifies the attributes which belong to method nodes.
 <!-- end of description -->
 The fields of the MethodNode DataType are defined in the following table: